-• Because of low quality and heterogeneous results from three studies (n = 330 patients), the evidence was insufficient to permit conclusions about the use of discography to predict fusion outcomes in patients with chronic uncomplicated lumbar degenerative disc disease.
+• Because of low quality and heterogeneous results from three studies (n = 330 patients), the evidence was insufficient to permit conclusions about the use of discography to predict fusion outcomes in patients with chronic low back pain and uncomplicated lumbar degenerative disc disease.

 This question involves a comparison in surgical outcomes between those who had a positive discography before surgery and those who had a negative discography before surgery.
-Three studies met the inclusion criteria.(36-38) Willems (2007)(36) included 82 patients, Gill (1992)(37) included 53 patients, and Colhoun (1988)(38) included 195 patients.
+Three studies met the inclusion criteria.(39-41) Willems (2007)(39) included 82 patients, Gill (1992)(40) included 53 patients, and Colhoun (1988)(41) included 195 patients.